botwiki/botwiki.org/content/bots/slackbots/shoulda-coulda.md

 /*
 Title: shoulda-coulda
-Description: A bot,slackbot that tracks how many times the word "should" is used in your software development team's Slack channel.
+Description: A Slack bot that tracks how many times the word "should" is used in your software development team's Slack channel.
 Thumbnail: /content/bots/slackbots/images/shoulda-coulda.png
 Link: https://github.com/mdb/shoulda-coulda
 Source: https://github.com/mdb/shoulda-coulda